ParamsRaman/homepage/_posts/2015-02-07-Debugging-In-MachineLearning.md

 <ul>
 <li>Floating point truncation issues (check if you are dividing by integers and it accidently causes the result to be rounded off to an integer! - when what you want is a float value).</li>
 <li>Underflow/Overflow problems (this happens mostly when your objective function computes exp(x) or log(x)).
 Notice that log of a very small number can lead to -ve inf (or +ve inf vice-versa). exp() is a very fast growing function and even exp(80) or exp(100) can easily overflow.
 So you need to take care of that.
 Often exp() terms are computed over data points in some way, so if you normalize the data so that the features to lie between 0-1, this can be avoided to some extent, but how to avoid this exactly - depends on your function.</li>
-<li>If you calculate the log-sum-exp function for example in logistic regression, you can use the max-trick to avoid overflow (More details here: http://jblevins.org/log/log-sum-exp).</li>
+<li>If you calculate the log-sum-exp function for example in logistic regression, you can use the max-trick to avoid overflow (More details here: <a href="http://jblevins.org/log/log-sum-exp">http://jblevins.org/log/log-sum-exp</a>).</li>
 </ul>

 Plot obj function value vs iterations, accuracy vs iterations.
 That should give an idea of how your optimizer is proceeding.